 This article will cover some important facts about the different types of house beetles, including their identification and prevention.
 In order to appear on this list, beetles must do most of their damage in the home and not necessarily the surrounding garden or yard.

 How to Identify House Beetles

-Perhaps the easiest way to identify different types of common beetles is by their diet and behavior.
+Perhaps the easiest way to identify different types of common house beetles is by their diet and behavior.
 Each one is very distinct in the way that it infests the home.
 For instance, wood-boring insects will burrow directly into wood (including furniture, floorboards, and walls) in order to feed and grow.
 Carpet beetles can be found infesting carpets and other areas of the home with wool, silk, fur, or leather.
 Some types of grain or dried goods beetles also infest pantries, kitchens, and other food storage areas.
 You can sometimes see the effects of the infestation before you see the beetles themselves (for example, wood-boring beetles sometimes leave behind a sawdust-like substance).

 Appearance is another important part of identification.
-The shape, color, and size of the beetle may help you distinguish them from each other.
+The shape, color, and size of the house beetle may help you distinguish them from each other.
 However, this method isn’t always completely reliable, because many species (particularly in their larval stage) look similar to each other.
 You may have to trap or lure some of the adults first in order to properly identify them.
-Pest control experts can also help with identification if you plan to use chemical treatments, which might be specialized for only specific kinds of beetles.
+Pest control experts can also help with identification if you plan to use chemical treatments, which might be specialized for only specific kinds of house beetles.

 The Most Common House Beetles

 In order to properly identify the most common house beetles, you will need to learn a few basic facts about their appearance and behavior.
 Here’s a more complete list of what you should look out for if you suspect that you have beetles in house: